Analytical Approximation of the ELBO Gradient in the Context of the Clutter Problem: Preliminaries

 \subsection{Clutter Problem Definition}

 The clutter problem is a toy Bayesian inference problem described in \cite{Minka2001} that has a statistical model defined by a Bayesian network where the observations are generated from a mixture of a Gaussian distribution with known covariance embedded in unrelated clutter.
+In this case, unrelated means that the clutter distribution is independent from the Gaussian distribution in the mixture.
 The observation density is given by:

 where $w$ is the probability of having a clutter sample and $P_c(x)$ is the clutter distribution, both of which are known.
 If we have a set of independent observations $X = \{x_1,...,x_n\}$ and $p(\mu)$ is the prior distribution over $\mu$, then the joint distribution of $X$ and $\mu$ becomes: